MetalBlueberry/go-plotly/README.md

 The good thing about this package is that it's **automatically generated** based on the schema described [here](https://plotly.com/chart-studio-help/json-chart-schema/) so It will be easy to keep it up to date or to generate different versions of it.

+> Just a reminder from semver: **Major version zero (0.y.z) is for initial development.
+Anything MAY change at any time.
+The public API SHOULD NOT be considered stable.**

 ## Example

 ```go